Once you set up your environment you can start your work as an administrator. Your most useful tools can be found in Admin Panel.

 You can let a User create content for the blogs, but not in Articles by adding a

-Subtree of Location Limitation on the Blog Content item.
+Section Limitation the Blog Content item.

 This will allow the User to publish content anywhere under this Location in the structure.

-Section Limitation can be used similarly, but a Section does not have to belong to the same Subtree of Location in the content structure, any Locations can be assigned to it.
+Section does not have to belong to the same Subtree of Location in the content structure, any Locations can be assigned to it.

 If you add a